-A Deeper Understanding of History for the 3rd Grade
+A Deeper Understanding of History for Third Graders

 In 3rd Grade, Collegiate's Lower School students begin to study Virginia history.
 Everyone, past and present, has a story to tell.
 The 3rd Graders go back in time to take a closer look at Powhatan Indians and English colonists, analyzing various aspects of their lives.
 What did each group believe?
 What did they want?
 How did they dress?
 What jobs did they have?
 What language did they speak?
 Each 3rd Grade historian then compares and contrasts his or her life to the lives of those in the past.
 They keep beneficial ideologies and adapt not-so-successful decisions.